 #5: Backyard Agility Course Built from Lumber Scraps (Multi-Zone Play Station, Cuts Down Indoor Chaos)

-Your dog bolts out the door, makes a beeline for the wooden tunnel, then scrambles up the ramp with muddy paws flying.
-This DIY backyard playground fits a 15×20-foot side yard and works brilliantly for medium to large dogs who need serious physical outlets.
+My dog bolts out the door, heads straight for the wooden tunnel and proceeds to scramble up the ramp with muddy paws.
+This DIY backyard playground fit’s into a 15×20-foot side yard and works well for medium to large dogs with some serious energy to burn.

 The layout flows left to right: tunnel entrance (3 feet long, built from fence boards), weave poles (5 PVC pipes spaced 24 inches apart), balance beam (6-foot-long 4×4 post raised 8 inches), and a ramp (4-foot incline with cross-slat steps).
 You’ll need basic tools—drill, saw, sandpaper assortment, measuring tape—plus lumber, screws, and rubber stair treads for traction.
 Sand every edge until splinter-free, then coat high-traffic surfaces with non-slip deck paint.
 Anchor posts 12 inches deep so nothing wobbles when your dog launches off the ramp at full speed.